es

 1. All nonzero rows are above any rows of all zeroes.

-2. Each leading entry, called the pivot, of a row is in a column to the right of the leading entry of the row above it.
+2. Each leading entry (first nonzero number from the left), called the pivot, of a row is in a column to the right of the leading entry of the row above it.

 3. All entries in a column below a leading entry are zeroes.